0xGizmolab/djs-games/README.md

 # About
 A discord.js Games Package with Who's that Pokemon, ConnectFour, Snake, rock paper scissors, guessTheNumber, tictactoe , fast type!
-Join our [Support Server](https://discord.gg/jDP2FbvCdk) for help
+Join our [Support Server](https://discord.gg/jDP2FbvCdk) for help The Update for DJS-V13 is Out!
+You Can use this package with djs-13 by installing djs-games@dev

 # Installation

 ```npm i djs-games```